SanthoshS0305/Re-Write-App/MONGOSH_GUIDE.md

 # MongoDB Shell (mongosh) Quick Reference

-This guide shows you how to use `mongosh` to interact with your Revision History database.
+This guide shows you how to use `mongosh` to interact with your Re:Write database.

 ## Connecting to MongoDB